Bloggers – Don’t Sell Out CheapPosted on March 7th, 2013 43 comments

 Yeah, it’s real, but what is that costing you, and your fellow bloggers?
 Is it such a good deal?

 Often the free swag comes direct from the manufacturer, so why not start you own blog and them ask the manufacturers directly?
-Odds are they will give you the same swag for free as well.
-Then you aren’t producing content for a big commercial company for free, and you are making a go of it yourself – awesome.
-Your own blog can then potentially bring in views, advertising income, sponsorship, and fame – to you, and not someone else.
+Odds are the manufacturer will give you the same swag for free as well.
+Then you aren’t producing content for a big commercial magazine/website/community for free, and you are making a go of it yourself – awesome.
+Why work to build “the man”, when you can build your own future?
+By doing this yourself your own blog can then potentially bring in views, advertising income, sponsorship, and fame – to you, and not some corporate website.

 3) What if they pay you?

 Well, do the math.
 How long does it take you to do that review or write that technical blog article?
 Are you getting paid a professional hourly rate for doing so?
-And not just a minimum wage, a real professional rate.
+And not just a minimum wage for someone tossing fries at Macca’s, a real professional engineering rate, or the resemblence of one.
 Try $50-$100/hour as a bare minimum figure.

 4) What if they want you to be an “expert” and answer questions?